Centreon documentation

 SQL outputs save real-time status data into the real-time database used by Centreon Web.
 This is the most important output for the operation of Centreon Web.

 Moreover, this output has a garbage collector that will clean old data from the database occasionally.
-This is an optional process, as old data is marked disabled, and can actually be useful to keep for debugging purpose.
+This is an optional process, as old data is marked disabled, and can actually be useful to keep for debugging purposes.

 SQL-type outputs have the following parameters: